SymbioticLove/React-imageGenerator/README.md

 <h1>SymbioticBot imageGenerator React Component Powered by DALL&middot;E</h1>
 <span >This is a fully functional react component for our DALLE&middot;E powered image generator.
 This is posted here mainly for developers to use and for employers to see, as attempting to use it without prior knowledge of
 several systems will be very difficult.
 It should be fully compatible with all screen sizes, orientations and resolutions.
-If you have a conflict, reach out to support@symbiotic.love with a report.</span>
+If you have a conflict, reach out to <a href="mailto:support@symbiotic.love?subject=imageGenerator%20Bug%20Report" alt="Send Us an Email">support@symbiotic.love</a> with a report.</span>
 <div>&nbsp;</div>
 <div><img src="./imgbot.png"><img src="./imgbotresult.png"></div>
 <div>&nbsp;</div>